A state-by-state breakdown of US coronavirus cases - KEYT | KCOY

 A Williamson County man tested positive, the state’s health commissioner, Dr. Lisa Piercey, said March 5.

-The man has a recent history of out-of-state travel and had just returned home in the past four to five days, Piercey said.
+The man had a recent history of out-of-state travel and had returned home in the prior four to five days, Piercey said.
 His travel itinerary was unclear.
 The patient was isolated at home with mild symptoms.

 Wisconsin: 1